 The highly-anticipated foodie attraction already grabbed national attention after The Washington Post visited for a recent travel story about the City of Oaks:

 How can you go wrong with a brewer, baker and killer chocolate-maker, a creative partner who happens to be the Avett Brothers’ cellist and a general manager who happens to be a popular local DJ?
 Transfer Co.
 Food Hall is a gorgeous new gathering spot and food space in the oft-overlooked east side of downtown.

 So—what can you chow down on, and when?
-As of Feb.
-7, 2019, the carefully-curated list of vendors are generally open Thurs.-Sun., and are expected to add more weekday hours in the coming weeks (check with each vendor on social media before heading their way).
+As of April 21, 2019, the carefully-curated list of vendors are generally open lunchtime through the evening, Wed.-Sun., and are expected to add more weekday hours in the coming weeks (check with each vendor on social media before heading their way).

 As for the vendors that have already opened, here's a quick rundown:

 Chef Clarke Merrell opened Dank Burrito as a food truck in 2014 and less than a year later won National Food Truck Rookie of the Year.
 Using flavorful bases that vary from pulled-pork to shaved ribeye, Dank Burrito creates unique combinations that make for addicting results (think house-made salsas and pico, then add toppings like ginger slaw, kimchi, and dank yum yum sauce).
 Hard to miss, the graffiti-themed burrito joint is now slinging fresh tacos, bowls and burritos at their colorful new home inside of the food hall.